Blacksujit/ML-Deploy-Lite/README.md

 - **Monitoring and Logging**: Without built-in support for monitoring and logging, it can be difficult to track the performance of the deployed models and identify errors.

-## Why `ml-deploy-lite`?
+## Why `ml_deploy_lite`?

-`ml-deploy-lite` was created to simplify the deployment process for machine learning models.
+`ml_deploy_lite` was created to simplify the deployment process for machine learning models.
 It provides a user-friendly interface for quickly converting models into REST APIs or gRPC services, automatically generates Dockerfiles for containerization, and simplifies the generation of Kubernetes deployment configurations.
 It also includes built-in support for monitoring performance and logging errors, making it easier for developers to track the performance of their deployed models.

 ## Features